puffert/eriksson/src/content/blog/continuous-changes-and-testing-cadence-article-7.md

 ---
-title: "Continuous Changes and Testing Cadence Article 7"
+title: "Continuous Changes and Testing Cadence Article 7 in the scope series"
 description: "Point-in-time assessments work for static systems.
 AI systems change constantly.
 What gets missed:  Model updates (by providers or through retraining) Prompt modifications Integration changes Training data updates Testing in January is obsolete by March if the system changed."
 pubDate: 2025-11-06
 category: "Offensive Security"